Outside Fortress Europe

 In the Wealth of Nations, Adam Smith observed that a nation can maximise its economic prosperity by specializing in the production of goods where it has an absolute advantage over other countries and exchanging these for goods from other countries with which it is disadvantaged, resource-wise.

 No discussion of international trade is complete without introducing the Ricardian law of comparative advantage, which Boris Johnson did in his opening remarks.
-Ricardo’s fundamental argument was equally in favour of free trade between nations but he also demonstrated that, under most conditions, a country would still benefit from trade even if it had an absolute advantage over every product category than that of another country.
+Ricardo’s fundamental argument was equally in favour of free trade between nations but he also demonstrated that, under most conditions, a country would still benefit from trade even if it had an absolute advantage in every product category over that of another country.

 Unsurprisingly, Ricardo was a fierce opponent of protectionism and the ‘talking points’ of his day resonate loudly 200 years on, with President Trump’s tweets using the same language on trade wars as those leading up to the repeal of the British Corn Laws in 1846, particularly amongst those factions opposing and/or fearing its progressive impact.